Finding Remo: Artificial Intelligence in service of healthcare

 «the use of Digital Health apps in just five patient populations where they have proven reductions in acute care utilization (diabetes prevention, diabetes, asthma, cardiac rehabilitation and pulmonary rehabilitation) would save the U.S. healthcare system $7 billion per year».

-The innovative startup Morecognition, together with us of CELI, H-FARM’s Artificial Intelligence unit, is working on a smart solution, called Remo, that will support patients during home rehabilitation and allow therapists to monitor the evolution of treatment even without being physically at home with the patient.
+Together with Morecognition we are working on a smart solution called Remo that will support patients during home rehabilitation and allow therapists to monitor the evolution of treatment even without being physically at home with the patient.

 Need physical rehabilitation?
 Bring your physiotherapist home!